 If you were to buy the cars outright you'd be paying just short of £23k for the A3 (SE Technik 5dr).
 The Seat Leon (SE Dynamic 5dr, 3rd Gen.) would set you back £3k less.
 We expect the 4th generation Seat Leon to be in a similar price range.

-Seat and Audi warranty both cover you for 3 years, so if you're leasing you shouldn't have to worry much about maintenance and repairs.
+Both Seat warranty and Audi warranty cover you for 3 years, so if you're leasing you shouldn't have to worry much about maintenance and repairs.
 That said, with luxury cars come the more expensive repairs so if you are unlucky, the Audi will be more expensive to repair than the Seat.
 Surprise, surprise.
-And Audi reliability isn't top of the league, so you might have to cough up after the warranty ends - which is why Audi Extended Warranty is good option.
+And Audi reliability isn't top of the league, so you might have to cough up after the warranty ends - which is why Audi Extended Warranty is a good option.

 Another cost factor to consider is the fuel economy of the car.
 Here, the Seat Leon takes the lead with a claimed 58.9 MPG, shortly followed by the A3 Saloon mpg of 57, A3 Sportback mpg of 55.4 and A3 Cabriolet mpg of 50.4.
 The fuel consumption is not bad at all!